British Virgin Islands 2021 Commission of Inquiry: Response

 Acting Premier Natalio Wheatley did not reject the report, but did issue a statement saying he was "very concerned" by the recommendations, and later made a public statement confirming that direct rule was "not acceptable".

 Leader of the Opposition, Marlon Penn, did not immediately comment directly on the report, but did say he was "shocked and embarrassed" in relation to the arrest of Fahie.

 The UK Foreign Secretary, Liz Truss, made an official statement saying "I have instructed the Minister for Overseas Territories to travel to the Territory immediately to speak to the Governor and key stakeholders.
 We will then announce a clear path forward."
 She added: "The Overseas Territories are a core part of the UK family.
 The UK Government is committed to the security and wellbeing of the people of the British Virgin Islands."
-Amanda Milling subsequently to the British Virgin Islands for urgent talks as a result.
+Amanda Milling subsequently travelled to the British Virgin Islands for urgent talks as a result.

-Local leaders move swiftly to organise demonstrations against the proposed suspension of the Constitution.
+Local leaders moved swiftly to organise demonstrations against the proposed suspension of the Constitution.

+On 8 June 2022, subordinate UK legislation was made allowing for direct rule for the islands.
+However, on that date the British government announced that it would not suspend the Territory's constitution as recommended by the Commission of Inquiry.
+The governor announced that the new "unity government" would be given time to enact reforms.